brevzin/cpp_proposals/1185-7_spaceship/spaceship-is-compare.md

 This argument could be extended out to `vector<T>`'s `operator<` which now potentially does up to `2N-1` calls to `T`'s `<` instead of up to `N` calls to `T`'s `<=>`.
 That could be a serious pessimization - one that would encourage people to actually write `<=>` in code!
 After all, if `(a <=> b) < 0` could potentially be faster than `a < b`, why would I write the latter?
 That would be a serious design error.

 In short, only conditionally providing `<=>` for compound types not only defeats the goal of writing less code, but also defeats the goal of writing more performant code.
-I think the only conclusion is that compound types need to provide `<=>` whenever their underlying types are comparable at all and be an unconditinoal substitute for the other relational operators.
+I think the only conclusion is that compound types need to provide `<=>` whenever their underlying types are comparable at all and be an unconditional substitute for the other relational operators.

 ## Unintentional comparison category strengthening

 > When a class author implements `<=>` for their type, they have to decide what comparison category to use as the return type.
 Other code could use that choice to make important decisions.
-But if we had `<=>` fallback to `compare_3way()`, we effectively are guessing what the intended comparison category was. `decltype(x <=> y)` might be a deliberate choice of the class author - or it might be compiler inference, and we can't tell.
+But if we had `<=>` fall-back to `compare_3way()`, we effectively are guessing what the intended comparison category was. `decltype(x <=> y)` might be a deliberate choice of the class author - or it might be compiler inference, and we can't tell.

 > Moreover, we might get this wrong in a very confusing way that inadvertently strengthens the comparison category.
 For example, the following code is well-formed:
 >